ryanmichaelhirst/remix-railway/README.md

 Read more about stripe testing [here](https://docs.stripe.com/webhooks#test-webhook)

-Use card details 4242 4242 4242 4242, 12/34 and 123
+Use card details `4242 4242 4242 4242, 12/34, 123`

-Alternatively, you can use Cloudflare Tunnels to receive webhooks events locally
+Alternatively, you can use Cloudflare Tunnels to receive webhooks events locally.

 ### Cloudflare Tunnels